amirghaffari/DEbench/README.md

 Introduction
 ------------

 DEbench is a benchmark suite for distributed Erlang.
 It measures the throughput and latency of distributed Erlang commands and saves them in appropriate `CSV` files.
-DEbench's implementation is based on Basho Bensh (an open source benchmarking tool for Riak database).

-You can find more details about Basho Bench here: (https://github.com/basho/basho_bench).
+DEbench's implementation is based on [Basho Bensh](https://github.com/basho/basho_bench) (an open source benchmarking tool for Riak database).

 How to build and run the benchmark suite
 ----------------------------------------